Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 No home medicine cabinet is complete without the legendary tub of Vaseline.
 Its uses in the home and on the person seem to be endless!
 But although it is proven to be safe for many personal human benefits, is it safe for our pets?

-Generally, Vaseline (also called petroleum jelly, petrolatum, or white soft paraffin) is not toxic if ingested in controlled amounts.
-In fact, some hairball products contain petrolatum in their ingredient list.
-There will be some risks associated with a cat eating Vaseline depending on multiple factors, including the type of Vaseline, your cat’s general health and age, and how the Vaseline is administered.
+Generally, Vaseline (a common brand name of petroleum jelly, petrolatum, or white soft paraffin) is not toxic if ingested in small amounts, but it is not recommended to give your cat Vaseline to treat any ailment.
+Some hairball products contain petrolatum in their ingredient list; however, you should follow your vet’s guidance if your cat suffers from hairballs.
+There are risks associated with a cat eating Vaseline depending on multiple factors, including the type of Vaseline, your cat’s general health and age, and how the Vaseline is administered.

 Read on to delve deeper into this controversial topic so you can make all the best choices for keeping your cat happy and healthy.